 A character is told by someone (usually Mommy or Daddy) to eat all their vegetables or the penalty is that they won't get dessert.
 Despite occasionally overlapping with Denied Food as Punishment, this isn't meant to be a form of discipline, it's actually more of a rewarding system.
 Peas and broccoli are the most common vegetables assigned for eating.
-Often times, this trope applies to children (who have a lot of taste buds making them dislike vegetables) but can be Played for Laughs with adults as well.
+Oftentimes, this trope applies to children (who have a lot of taste buds that make them dislike vegetables) but can be Played for Laughs with adults as well.
 Common reactions include protesting, throwing a tantrum, trying to hide the vegetables, or even, begrudgingly, trying to eat them and giving up in the process.

-- In Holidays With Holmes, Watson warns Holmes about Mrs. Hudson's reaction if she sees that he's eating cherry tart before lunch.
+- In Holidays with Holmes, Watson warns Holmes about Mrs. Hudson's reaction if she sees that he's eating cherry tart before lunch.
 Holmes, not seeing the use of that custom, returns to the tart as soon as possible.

 - Lampshaded as a metaphor in The Cheetah Girls when Galleria feels her mother Dorothea is holding the band back from a record deal.

 Galleria: I set my mind to something, and I almost get there, and you just stand in my way.
 What's the good of eating your vegetables if you can't have dessert?Dorothea: Strong bones and teeth.